systematic-magic/pmc-docs/docs/source/research_papers_html.rst

 7.1.
 Check that title of in-house journal is written correctly:
 Oncotarget, Oncoscience, Aging (Albany NY), Genes Cancer

-7.2.Check that journal citation-data has the following elements in this order:
+7.2.Check that journal citation-data has the following elements in this order: |br|
 JournalTitle. year; volume: pages.
 DOI.

 .. image:: /_static/pic16_citaiton_data.png